 The 2018 results also won the AH award, the top international award in the field of sustainable design, the annual overall championship, which is the highest honor for a Chinese project so far, and was awarded in Canada.

-The 3rd China International Solar Decathlon Competition will be held in Zhangjiakou City, Hebei Province from September to October 2021.
+The 3rd China International Solar Decathlon Competition will be held in Zhangjiakou City, Hebei Province from August to September 2021.
 As the debut project of the 2022 Winter Olympics in Zhangjiakou, the organizing committee will select 17 university teams from all over the world, design and build Zero energy consumption green energy-saving ecological house with both demonstration significance and promotion value.

 In this competition, Beijing Jiaotong University joined forces with Mrs. Chen Zhang Mincong's Charity Fund, the British Architectural Research Institute Trust Fund and Loughborough University to form the international team Team BJTU+.
 The team is composed of 71 teachers and students from 8 colleges from BJTU.